bhemati/java_blur/README.md

 # java_blur
-A parallel high performance blur algorithm written in Java
+A parallel blur algorithm written in Java